mdibella-dev/cm/README.md

-# CM
+# CM theme
-CM is a WordPress theme build for the needs of an event site.
+CM theme is a WordPress theme build for the needs of an event site.

 <br>